mkaapu/vm-utility/jenkins/vm-agent/README.md

 Tool to create a Ubuntu LTS VM and prepare it as a [Jenkins](https://www.jenkins.io/) agent.

 ## What it does
-* **launc-vm-agent** utility will install [Multipass](https://multipass.run/) tool if it is not installed.
+* **launc-vm-agent** utility installs [Multipass](https://multipass.run/) tool if it is not installed.
-* It will generate a new SSH key if no existing key (ed25519) is not found from user's home directory (*.ssh/id_ed25519*).
+* It generates a new SSH key if no existing key (ed25519) is found from user's home directory (*.ssh/id_ed25519*).
-* Then it will create a Ubuntu LTS virtual machine with the settings specified by given commandline options.
+* It creates a Ubuntu LTS virtual machine with the settings specified by given commandline options.
 * It stores the public SSH key of the host to the authorized_keys file on the VM to allow passwordless login with public key authentication.
-* Static IP address is set to the VM (specified by the -v option).
+* It sets a static IP address to the VM (specified by the -v option).
 * The *.ssh/known_hosts* in user's home directory is appended with the VM's host key to enable promptless SSH connection to the VM.
-* Java OpenJDK 17 will be installed on the VM to make it possible to launch Jenkins agents there.
+* Java OpenJDK 17 is installed on the VM to make it possible to launch Jenkins agents there.
 * Local port of the host (defaults to 2222 but can be specified with the -p option) is forwarded to the VM to enable SSH tunneling.
 * The SSH tunnel is enabled on startup with the host's crontab to enable launching Jenkins agents on the VM through the host's port.